This unit is being phased out, no new enrolments are being taken.

 Non-Law students who do not meet the pre-requisites should contact the Manager Academic Administration - Law about a possible pre-requisite waiver.

 This unit explores the law's role in governing the relationship between humans and non-human animals in Australia.
 Students will have the opportunity to discuss the broader philosophical debates surrounding animal welfare issues, including consideration of the appropriate legal status of animals.
 The current regulatory frameworks for animal welfare and protection in Australia will be discussed, with a view to evaluating arguments for law reform in this context.
-The unit will cover a range of topics addressing regulation of animal welfare in various contexts, including farm animals, companion animals, wild animals and animals used for entertainment.
-The major assessment task for this unit requires students to prepare a research essay exploring a particular issue in depth.
+The unit will cover a range of topics addressing regulation of animal welfare in various contexts, including farmed animals, companion animals, wild animals and animals used for entertainment.
+The major assessment task for this unit requires students to prepare a law reform submission exploring a particular issue in depth.

 By the conclusion of the course, students should be able to respond to critical questions, such as:

 Why does the law facilitate differential treatment of animals?

 Are current regulatory frameworks for animal welfare and protection in Australia adequately protecting the interests of non-human animals?

 This unit is currently unavailable.

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).